 My postdoctoral research addresses the molecular and cellular events disrupted in Menkes disease, a progressive form of childhood neurodegeneration that is triggered by dysregulation of copper.
 I am investigating the role of mitophagy in mitochondrial retention seen in Menkes disease by using mouse and Drosophila models.

 “When you get these jobs that you have been so brilliantly trained for, just remember that your real job is that if you are free, you need to free somebody else.
 If you have some power, then your job is to empower somebody else.”

 - Toni Morrison

-Dr. Singleton's teaching, mentoring and service philosophies are rooted in her research interests.
-She believes the formation of a successful, productive researcher is similar to the formation of a neuron.
+My teaching, mentoring and service philosophies are rooted in my research interests.
+I believe the formation of a successful, productive researcher is comparable to the formation of a neuron.
 Both processes are driven by intrinsic and extrinsic factors, which interact to create a mature and unique individual.
-Regarding Dr. Singleton's maturation into a scientist, her identity as a Black Queer woman represent intrinsic factors, while her experiences at an all-women’s college and in an interdisciplinary graduate program represent extrinsic factors.
+Regarding my own maturation into a scientist, my identity as a Black Queer woman represent intrinsic factors, while my experiences at an all-women’s college and in an interdisciplinary graduate program represent extrinsic factors.

-Her career goals are enriched by the opportunity to promote diversity, equity, and inclusion as well as representation and accountability within the field, and her experiences in inclusive training environments contribute to her past and present ambition.
-As an independent researcher, she seek to ‘pay it forward’ by continuing to generate high-quality science, participating in the education and mentorship of students, and remaining active in service to the neuroscience community.
+I strongly believe my career goals are enriched by the opportunity to promote diversity, equity, and inclusion as well as representation and accountability within the field.
+My experiences in inclusive training environments contribute to my past and present ambition.
+As an independent researcher, I seek to ‘pay it forward’ by continuing to generate high-quality science, participating in the education and mentorship of students, and remaining active in service to my community.